iamjolu01/iamjolu01/README.md

 I'm currently diving deep into learning new knowledge about web development.

-Skills: JS / HTML / CSS
+Skills: JS / HTML / CSS / PHP

 - 🔭 I’m currently working on on a new project
 - 🌱 I’m currently learning NodeJS and ExpressJS